daram529/CS374_HCI_pictures/README.md

 ## Session Observations

 After we changed out POV, we wanted to test our product to people from various age groups.
 So, we recruited one high school student, one university student and a researcher

+**Note: When we said “Newbie” and “Intermediate”, we were really referring to “Moderate”, which we previously defined in DP1 as merely consuming their stars’ contents for their own good.
+Whereas, extreme are defined as “constantly, actively supporting their stars”.
+Extreme users in the ‘kpop idol’ domain tend to spend at least 5 hours a day exhibiting behaviors such as streaming overnight or spending hours making content in addition to consuming content.**

-**P1: Male / HS student / 17 / Joy (Red Velvet)/  0.0 hr per day**
+**P1: Male / HS student / 17 / Joy (Red Velvet)/  0.0 hr per day / Moderate**

 * Posted on a high school’s ‘대신 전해 드립니다’ FB page.
 * He is a representative target user because he’s very busy studying as a high school students and doesn’t have enough time to search for contents at all.
 Only use phones at home after school.